documentationfor yFiles for HTML 3.0.0.1

 Copying a single dependent item (label or edge)

-This is a similar case as the one above: Edges and labels can also be copied without any other items.
-For edges this means that on pasting two nodes need to be selected to paste the edge between those two nodes.
+This is a similar case to the one above: Edges and labels can also be copied without any other items.
+For edges, this means that when pasting, two nodes need to be selected to paste the edge between those two nodes.
 Any other number of selected nodes will cause the edge to be pasted between their original source and target nodes.

 Copy and paste of an edge